Ever since going vegan, I’ve been incredibly conflicted about this question.

 Again, there are quite a few positive stories, so that might be enough for you to give a vegan diet for your cat a try.

-I’d be sure to increase the frequency of vet visits and pay extra close attention to their behavior if you do.
+I’d be sure to increase the frequency of vet visits, get blood tests before and after, and pay extra close attention to their behavior if you do.

 Could Lab-Grown Meat Be an Answer?

 If you share my view on the question, I’m hopeful that more cat food manufacturers will adopt lab-grown meat into their products.

 And while lab-grown meat might not be completely vegan, I’m sure you and I would feel much better about feeding our cats with it than the current options.